March 1, 2019

 Councillors knock back Woolworths’ Elsternwick plans

-Glen Eira councillors have rejected Woolworths’ proposal for a 14-storey development in Elsternwick for being “excessive” and “overly dominant”.
+Woolworths had sought a planning permit from VCAT after Glen Eira councillors kocked back the proposal for a 14-storey development in Elsternwick for being “excessive” and “overly dominant”.

 Woolworths had planned to build a complex featuring a supermarket, as well as 181 residential units, on the site of a former ABC building on Selwyn St.